Want the short path? Start here: Brew Lab — the full index of brewing guides, espresso fixes, and buying fundamentals.

 • Light roast coffee brewed as espresso (the common meaning)

-Light roasts keep more origin character and feel “transparent” in the cup.
-That’s the appeal—and also why a light espresso can feel sharper than a dark roast if you brew it the exact same way.
+Light roasts keep more origin character and feel "transparent" in the cup.
+That's the appeal — and also why a light espresso can taste sharper than a dark roast if you brew it the exact same way.

-If you want the simplest roast breakdown (without coffee-snob talk), use: Roast Level Guide.
+If you want the simplest roast breakdown without the coffee-snob talk: Roast Level Guide.

-What Light Espresso Tastes Like (When It’s Done Well)
+What Light Espresso Tastes Like (When It's Done Right)

-A good light roast espresso usually lands in this range:
+A good light roast espresso usually lands here:

-• Sweeter when extracted properly (think honey/caramel—not ash)
+• Sweeter when extracted properly — think honey or caramel, not ash

-Pick the Right Shot Style: The 3 Best Ways to Brew Espresso Light
+Pick the Right Shot Style: 3 Ways to Brew Light Espresso

 Shot style Ratio Best for Taste